 While school buses remain incredibly safe, students who ride in buses are most vulnerable when they are outside the bus in the "danger zone."
 In 2010, NASDPTS passed a resolution initiating the first national survey to determine the prevalence of illegal passing of school buses.
 Using that data as a starting point, NASDPTS encourages improved safety countermeasures at the state or national level.
-HERE is the NASDPTS Resolution directing the effort.
+The NASDPTS Resolution directing the effort (from November 2010) can be found here.

 Public Awareness and Training